bozy15/ms1-project-lancealot/README.md

    CSS - [CSS validator](https://jigsaw.w3.org/css-validator/)

 ## Issues I had to overcome
 > - About-section cards were aligning fine on desktop but weren't very responsive.
-They would either be to large and over lapping or overflowing onto the tnext section. my solution after many attempts I added the bootstrap class of col-sm-12, col-md-4 and col-lg-2.
-This sorted out the aligning issue but now the card would take up the whole screen on smaller devices so I used custom css and addded padding and margin to achieve the final look.
+They would either be to large and overlapping or overflowing onto the next section. my solution after many attempts I added the bootstrap class of col-sm-12, col-md-4 and col-lg-2.
+This sorted out the aligning issue but now the card would take up the whole screen on smaller devices, so I used custom css and added padding and margin to achieve the final look.
 > - The content of the footer was aligned nicely on medium-large screens thanks to the custom css and bootstrap classes but I ran into issues when trying on smaller screens as the content would wrap on either side or over flow onto the site logo.
-I solved this by creating a breakpoint and limiting it to 425px and then applying the relevant css to achieve the centere content.
+I solved this by creating a breakpoint and limiting it to 425px and then applying the relevant css to achieve the center content.
-> - I had used position: absolute; on my navbar-brand img to prevent my nav-links from wrapping as the screen got smaller and in doind so the hamburger menu was now hiding behind the logo.
+> - I had used position: absolute; on my navbar-brand img to prevent my nav-links from wrapping as the screen got smaller and in doing so the hamburger menu was now hiding behind the logo.
-It was un able to open as so removed the position css and also replaced the navbar-brand container from a div to an anchor tag to reduce sizing which solved both issues.
+It was unable to open as so removed the position css and also replaced the navbar-brand container from a div to an anchor tag to reduce sizing which solved both issues.

 ## Credits